7.4 Add a touch of nonlinearity

 Figure 6.
 Comparison of synthesised and measured spectra for a harp string plucked near the mid-point.
 The top (green) curve shows the result of linear synthesis.
 The magenta and black curves show synthesised results using an approximate model to incorporate nonlinear effects: the magenta curve assumes a pinned boundary condition at the bridge, the black curve assumes a clamped boundary there.
 All three synthesised results assume a plucking point 1 mm from the geometric mid-point of the string.
 The two curves at the bottom show the same measured responses as Fig. 4 and 5, using the same colour codes: the blue line for a pluck in the plane of the strings, the red line for a pluck in the perpendicular plane.

-We have already talked about some the main features of the measured results, especially the pattern of phantom partials.
+We have already talked about some of the main features of the measured results, especially the pattern of phantom partials.
 The three synthesised cases give very different results for this pattern.
 The linear synthesis, of course, does not show them at all.
 The magenta curve, for the nonlinear model with a pinned boundary condition, shows a very high peak near the position of the second string mode, as we expect from the earlier discussion.
 However, at higher frequency it shows far too many phantom peaks, compared to either of the measured plots.
 The black curve, for the clamped boundary condition, comes far closer to matching the pattern of measurements.
 It is by no means a perfect match — look for example at the height around peak 4 — but in the main it shows encouraging agreement.

 So, finally, what do these all sound like?
 Sounds 2–7 allow you to hear all the cases we have been talking about.
 Sounds 2 and 3 are the two measured wire-pluck waveforms.
 Don’t forget that these are all giving the “sound” as measured by an accelerometer on the harp soundboard, so we don’t expect them to sound the same as a microphone recording.
 The sharpness of the wire-break plucks also gives them a lot of high-frequency content, in comparison with the finger pluck in Sound 1.